chrisgrieser/nvim-genghis/README.md

 - `trashFile`: Move the current file to the trash.
 (Defaults to `gio trash` on *Linux*, and `trash` on *macOS* or *Windows*.)
 - `showInSystemExplorer`: Reveals the current file in the system explorer, such as macOS Finder.
-(Currently only on macOS, PRs welcome.)
+(Currently only on macOS and Linux, PRs welcome.)

 The following applies to all commands above:
 1. If no extension has been provided, uses the extension of the original file.